 Slipped Disk Topic Guide

-Slipped Disk: An abnormal, injured, or degenerated vertebral disk that has protruded against nerve fibers is called a slipped, prolapsed, ruptured, or herniated disk.
+Slipped Disc (Herniated Disc): An abnormal, injured, or degenerated vertebral disk that has protruded against nerve fibers is called a slipped, prolapsed, ruptured, or herniated disk.
 A slipped disk may cause symptoms such as pain down the back of the leg (sciatica), numbness or weakness.
 Treatment may include applying hot or cold packs, limiting activity, taking pain relievers, stretching, performing strengthening exercises, physical therapy, massage, or surgery.

 Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a scanner that takes cross-sectional images of the body.
 It is used to evaluate tissues of the head, neck, chest, limbs, abdomen, and pelvis.
 MRI is a very safe procedure; sedation may be used for infants, small children, or adults who are claustrophobic.